NumeroQuadro/notion-mini-app/README.md

 ## Features

 - **Reaction-based task creation**: Send message → add reaction → task created (no confirmation spam!)
+- **AI-powered task tagging**: Automatically categorizes tasks using Gemini AI (link/journal/date/task)
+- **Smart daily reminders**: Get notified at 11 PM about:
+  - Tasks with deadlines but no date set
+  - Journal entries that should be moved to journal database
+  - Link-only tasks that need proper descriptions
 - Bot confirms with ✅ reaction when task is saved
 - View and manage tasks through mini-app interface
 - Support for multiple Notion databases (tasks, notes, journal, projects)